 - Visit your doctor and dentist for a final checkup

 - Complete your CIEE online orientation

-If you take prescription medication, bring a supply that will last for your entire stay in the United States, along with a doctor’s note listing all prescription medications and why you need them.
-You’ll need this information if you need to see a doctor while in the United States.
+If you take prescription medication, bring a supply that will last for your entire stay in the U.S., along with a doctor’s note listing your prescriptions and why you need them.
+You will need this information if you need to see a doctor while in the U.S.

-If not paid by the host organization, you’ll be responsible for all living expenses while in the United States.
-When you arrive, U.S. Customs might require proof that you have enough money with you.
-Acceptable proof includes cash and current bank statements.
+You are responsible for all your living expenses while in the U.S. When you arrive, U.S. Customs and Border Protection may require proof that you have a suitable amount of money.
+Acceptable proof includes cash and/or current bank statements.

 If this is your first time traveling abroad, here are some helpful tips to make your journey as smooth as possible:

 - Check with your airline about luggage fees and restrictions.

 - Bring a change of clothes in your carry-on bag (in case your luggage is delayed).

 - Do not bring any perishable foods.

 - Get to the airport early.